fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 However, this isn't true for all activation functions.
 Some activation functions have derivatives that explicitly depend on the input value $z$, not just the output $h$.
 This means you cannot compute the derivative from $h$ alone—you need to store the original $z$ value.

-For example, consider GELU (Gaussian Error Linear Unit):
+For example, consider GELU (Gaussian Error Linear Unit).
+The exact form uses the cumulative distribution function:

 $$
 h = z \cdot \Phi(z)